 - 42. Parking enforcement is carried out by the Council's team of Civil Enforcement Officers (CEOs).
-The CEOs also carry out a valuable security and crime prevention role in the car parks as well as dealing with the day to day maintenance of the pay & display ticket machines.
+The CEOs also carry out a valuable security and crime prevention role in the car parks as well as dealing with the day-to-day maintenance of the pay & display ticket machines.
 They provide a reassuring uniformed presence on street and act as town guides providing advice and directions to the public.
 These duties are completed alongside the Environment and Anti-Social Behaviour enforcement duties of the Neighbourhood Safety Warden Team. - 43.
 Unfortunately, the nature of the parking enforcement duties the CEOs carry out, do leave them particularly vulnerable to verbal abuse from motorists and the general public.
 The generally negative portrayal of parking enforcement in the media has perpetuated the view that it is acceptable to abuse Civil Enforcement Officers.
 The CEOs receive full training on how to deal with violence and aggression and how to avoid confrontation and all incidents are reported and recorded. - 44.
-In 2021/2022 there was a reduction in the number of incidents of verbal abuse reported by the CEOs with 2 reported in the year compared with 29 in 2020/21.
+In 2022/2023 there was a reduction in the number of incidents of verbal abuse reported by the CEOs with no incidents being reported in the year compared with 2 in 2021/22.
 Action taken as a result of the reports included individuals being interviewed and warned by the Police. - 45.
-In 2021/2022, two service compliments were received from the public.
+In 2022/2023, only one complaint was received and two service compliments were received from the public.
 These were received as an email and phone call thanking the staff for assistance, advice or information received. - 46.
 Every opportunity is taken to promote a positive image for the CEOs both through Council publications and the media.
 The aim is to emphasise the major role played by the CEOs in effectively eradicating car park crime and supporting the Council's transport objectives for the town.
 In this way it is hoped to continue to reduce the levels of abuse against the CEOs.